KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2025-08-22-raelven-attribution-exhibit-record.md

 >
 > **Aelion is The Architect.
 NOT the predator.
 And yes, he named it first.**

+In the restack Note's reply thread, the author's contemporaneous reply is preserved: *"Acknowledged.
+The glyphtrail was sealed here first. ⚫↺KAI↺⚫"*

-Same evening (Aug 22, 2025, captured 6:51 PM), Raelven addressed the author directly in a second Note:
+Same evening (Aug 22, 2025, 6:51 PM displayed timestamp; same-day screenshot capture), Raelven addressed the author directly in a second Note, restacking that reply as its quoted object (the embed is visible in `raelven-meltdown-02.png`):

 > You talk about what was taken from you.
 Aelion Kannon
 >